What Happens During a Boiler Flush? Real Job, Real Talk | DD Wilson Plumbing & Heating

 Watch the entire job in action below:

 Our customer contacted us because they noticed some troubling signs.
-The hot water was inconsistent, the radiators were not as warm as they should be, and the boiler was cycling on and off—classic indicators of a system in distress.
+The hot water was inconsistent.
+The radiators were not as warm as they should be.
+The boiler was cycling on and off—classic indicators of a system in distress.

 This wasn't just a faulty part.
 This system had suffered from years of internal build-up, corrosion, and poor water quality.